Skip to content

 A planting event is defined by its emergence date and directly specifies the amount of carbon added to each of four plant carbon pools: leaf, wood, fine root, and coarse root.
 On the emergence date, the model initializes the plant pools with the amounts of carbon specified in the events file.

-Following carbon addition, nitrogen for each pool is computed using the corresponding C:N stoichiometric ratios following equation \ref{eq:cn_stoich}.
+Following carbon addition, nitrogen for each pool is computed using the corresponding C:N stoichiometric ratios \eqref{eq:cn_stoich}.

-A harvest event is specified by its date, the event type "harv", and the fractions of above and belowground carbon that is either transferred to litter or removed from the system.
+A harvest event is specified by its date, the event type "harv", and the fractions of above and belowground carbon that is either removed from the system or transferred to litter or soil.

-Because a harvest event only specifies the fraction of above and belowground carbon that is removed or transferred to litter, assume that the above terms apply to leaf + wood, and below applies to fine root + coarse root.
+Because a harvest event only specifies the fraction of above and belowground carbon that is removed or transferred, assume that the above terms apply to leaf + wood, and below terms apply to fine root + coarse root.

 The removed fraction is calculated as follows: